 During her travel across the country, Careful Cents contributor Erin, made her way through Denver.
 So we decided to meet up for dinner and hang out.

 I love connecting with people online, building a relationship and then meeting them IRL (in real life).
 It was such a fun experience, and Erin is a fantastic person!

 I recently interviewed multiple online entrepreneurs who successfully quit their jobs and leaped into self-employment.
 They share some real nuggets of wisdom as well as some funny stories.
 Check out what they have say!

 5. Hear more of my debt story on Marketplace Money

 I was interviewed on Marketplace Money’s radio show, on their weekly topic of credit and debt.
 I share the most in-depth story I’ve ever told about how I got into debt and then became debt free.

 You can listen to the whole show or click on the 24:24 mark to hear my story!

-How’s your summer going?
+How’s your week going?
 What are some of your goals for the future?